ZilUZhU/Heart_Disease_Indicator/README.md

 In the main directory, run `python http.server`.

 Front-end website will be hosted at `port 8000` by default.
-In any browser, open localhost [http://localhost:8000](http://localhost:8000).

 In another terminal, run `python server.py`

 Back-end server will be hosted at `port 8001` by default.

-Click open [/visualization](http://localhost:8000/visualization/) to see interactive visualization.
+In any browser, open [Heart_Disease_Indicator/visualization](http://localhost:8000/Heart_Disease_Indicator/visualization/) to see interactive visualization and submit questionnaire after the server.py is hosted.

-And submit questionnaire after the server.py is hosted.
+Note: To resolve the CORS (Cross-Origin Resource Sharing) conflict of our website due to our website and server are in different domains, you can use a browser extension in Chrome.
+One popular extension for handling CORS issues is the "Allow CORS: Access-Control-Allow-Origin" extension.

 ## About Model